kaltura/kaf-diy-standalone-demo/README.md

 lxml==6.0.0               # XML processing for metadata
 ```

+---

 ## 🐛 Troubleshooting

 ### Common Issues
-1. **Session Creation Fails**: Verify admin secret and partner ID
+1. **Session Creation Fails**: Verify admin secret and PID
 2. **Room Creation Errors**: Ensure template room entry ID is valid
-3. **Metadata Issues**: Check if KwebcastProfile exists in your partner account
+3. **Metadata Issues**: Check if KwebcastProfile exists in your PID
 4. **CORS Errors**: Ensure proper Kaltura URL configuration
+5. **KAF Instance Not Ready**: Wait for KAF instance to become available

 ### Debug Tools
 - Browser Developer Tools for JavaScript debugging
 - Flask debug output in terminal
-- Real-time logs in the Entry Create KAF interface
+- Real-time logs in each interface
 - Network tab for API request/response inspection

+---

 ## 📄 License

 This project is a comprehensive port and enhancement of the original Kaltura KAF standalone demo.
 Please refer to Kaltura's licensing terms for usage restrictions.

+---

 ## 🤝 Contributing

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/enhancement`)
-3. Test thoroughly with your Kaltura partner account
+3. Test thoroughly with your Kaltura PID
 4. Submit a pull request with detailed description

+---

 ## 🆘 Support

 For technical issues:
 - Check the real-time logs in the application interface
-- Verify Kaltura credentials and partner configuration
+- Verify Kaltura credentials and PID configuration
 - Consult Kaltura's official documentation for API-specific questions
 - Review browser console for JavaScript errors